alongL/rtmp2hls/ReadMe.md

 If rtmp2hls is stoped by pkill, it will also stop ffmpeg process.

 ## 4.config
-you can modify tasks.csv to add rtmp to hls tasks . src is : rtmp://abc.com/live/my dest is : live/my
-hls adress is: http://localhost:8086/live/my/hls.m3u8
+you can modify tasks.csv to add rtmp to hls tasks. for example: pull rtmp://abc.com/live/my to generate /live/my/hls.m3u8 .the csv is like this: src is : rtmp://abc.com/live/my dest is : /live/my hls adress is: http://localhost:8086/live/my/hls.m3u8